matkoniecz/illegal-use-of-OpenStreetMap/Snapchat/mail_to_Snapchat.md

+original mail send to Snapchat mail can be seen at https://github.com/matkoniecz/illegal-use-of-OpenStreetMap/blob/09ca6b5ef9aead85bf6298f83fe8b84ddcfa4ca0/Snapchat/report_to_Mapbox.md , this is a fixed version (ready for resending)

 Why Snapchat is using OpenStreetMap data illegally, without a proper attribution?

-Snapchat has Snapchat maps at for example https://map.snapchat.com with ghost linking to a similar map within app.
+Snapchat has Snapchat maps at for example https://map.snapchat.com with a ghost icon linking to a similar map within app, also without a proper attribution.

 This maps are using OpenStreetMap data.